+ →

 The most influential person on my work that doesn't share a surname with me is Pete Bowers.
 He and his colleagues have created the WordWorks Literacy Centre in Kingston, Ontario, providing tutoring and workshops, with emphasis on problem-solving and becoming effective word detectives.
 Their web-site is packed with practical ideas and experiences.

-The approach I've adopted here is an interpretation my brother Melvyn Ramsden's experiences in teaching English spelling.
-Teachers and anyone with dyslexic concerns will find his Real Spelling web site worth a visit.
+The approach I've adopted here is an interpretation Real Spelling, which provides resources for teaching English spelling.
+Teachers and anyone with dyslexic concerns will find the Real Spelling web site worth a visit.

 This page is part of my own Neil Ramsden web site: